oeg-upm/ya2ro/README.md

 ---

 ```
-usage: main.py [-h] [--output_directory OUTPUT_DIRECTORY] [--properties_file PROPERTIES_FILE] input_yalm
+Usage: main.py [-h] -i INPUT_FILE [--output_directory OUTPUT_DIRECTORY] [--properties_file PROPERTIES_FILE]

-Positional arguments:
-  input_yalm            Path of required yalm input, follow the documentation or the example given to see the structure of the
-                        file.
+Human and machine readeable input as a yalm file and create RO-Object in jsonld and/or HTML view.

-Optional arguments:
+optional arguments:
   -h, --help            show this help message and exit
+  -i INPUT_FILE         Path of the required yalm input.
+Follow the documentation or the example given to see the structure of the file.
   --output_directory OUTPUT_DIRECTORY
                         Output diretory.
   --properties_file PROPERTIES_FILE